Forward Mid Logo

 How to apply

-You are encouraged to apply and pay online World wide web logo : www.mygov.scot/apply-blue-badge This is the quickest way your application is processed within 4 weeks.
+You are encouraged to apply and pay online : www.mygov.scot/apply-blue-badge This is the quickest way your application is processed within 4 weeks.
 Apply online if you need a badge urgently.Paper applications can take up to 12 weeks to be processed.

 Paper applications